Nigeria Police Force: Nigeria Police Council (NPC)

-Ministry of Interior

-The Federal Ministry of the Interior is tasked with providing complementary internal security and other ancillary services within Nigeria.

 Police Service Commission (PSC)

 The Police Service Commission (PSC) is the civilian oversight body on the police.
 It is responsible for appointment, promotion, and discipline of all police officers except the Inspector General of Police.
 It shall collaborate, cooperate and work with all the stake holders, namely the police council with the President of Nigeria as chairman, all the governors of the Federating States of Nigeria, the Minister of Interior and the Inspector-General of Police as members to turn the police around and enable it to meet the challenges of the 21st century.